 Available from Amazon

-If you want a closed toe option that has orthotic support, a popular style is the Orthofeet Charlotte.
+If you want a closed-toe option that has orthotic support, a popular style is the Orthofeet Charlotte.
 These are designed to work well for all kinds of different foot and ankle issues.
 They have a contoured orthotic insole, with anatomical arch support and deep heel-seat form.
 The sole is somewhat lightweight with a decent amount of cushioning.
-The heel is designed to be a little higher than the toes, and some people find that to be helpful for plantar fasciitis.
+The heel is designed to be a little higher than the toes, and some people find it helpful for plantar fasciitis.
 The Charlotte also has a Velcro strap on top so they can be loosened or tightened to get a better fit.
 They are a little pricey, like most orthopedic shoes, but Orthofeet offers free returns if you want to give it a try.

 Available from Amazon